Surgical Case Library

 Sarcomas originating from smooth muscle cells of vessel walls are very rare, representing less than 2% of all leiomyosarcomas, with venous involvement being five times more common than arterial, and involvement of the great saphenous vein being particularly uncommon.

-Esophageal cancer is the 6th cause of death in men and the 9th in women among cancers worldwide.
-More than 90%...
+<p style="text-align: justify;">Esophageal cancer is the 6th cause of death in men and the 9th in women among ...

 Adenosquamous carcinoma of the esophagus is extremely rare, accounting for only 0.74% of esophageal cancers.

-Clear cell renal cell carcinoma is the most common type of renal malignancy and is encountered in 80-90% of al...
+<p style="text-align: justify;">Clear cell renal cell carcinoma is the most common type of renal malignancy an...

 Skin metastases from renal cell carcinoma are rare and usually represent late manifestations; here, premature skin metastasis preceding detectable primary tumor is presented.